Sketchware-Pro/Sketchware-Pro/README.md

    - `chore:` Code maintenance (you can also use emojis to represent commit types)

 Examples:
- - `feat: Added a new technique to speed up compiling`
+ - `feat: Speed up compiling with new technique`
- - `fix: Fixed crash when the app starts on certain phones`
+ - `fix: Fix crash during launch on certain phones`
- - `refactor: Reformatted code at File.java`
+ - `refactor: Reformat code at File.java`
  - ...

 ## Thanks for contributing